DennisSuitters/summernote-image-attributes/README.md

             ],
         },
         lang: 'en-US'
 /* Do NOT set the below options when Calling Summernote, we're working on why these are throwing an error that causes the plugin not to work.
+You can however set them in the script itself.
         imageAttributes:{
+            imageDialogLayout:'default', // default|horizontal
             icon:'<i class="note-icon-pencil"/>',
             removeEmpty:false // true = remove attributes | false = leave empty if present
         },